MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 # Defenses
 Don't leak credentials.
 But how?

-AWS has introduced a range of facilities and tools through time to address vulnerabilities of it's original approaches - IAM users instead of root users, 'child' account roles instead of proliferating IAM users, SSO with temporary credentials instead of IAM users with permanent credentials, etc.
+AWS has introduced a range of facilities and tools through time to address vulnerabilities of it's original approaches - IAM users instead of root users, 'child' account Roles instead of proliferating IAM users, SSO users with temporary credentials instead of IAM users with permanent credentials, etc.

 There are tools to acquire credentials without exposing them and I will not enumerate them here - they change, and reading up-to-date docs is the best way to learn about them.